 In fact, all physical therapists understand that you are on a quest for the perfect match so don’t be afraid to look until you find someone you can really relax and be honest with.
 Even if they are not your doctor’s first suggestion.
 You have control of your own treatment and providers, so don’t settle for a referral that you don’t think is right for you.

 Is the hospital you visit an hour or more away from your home?
 Or is the first recommended therapist’s office far outside your normal driving route?
 In order to fully engage in your physical therapy, you have to be able to get there first.
 Don’t be afraid to look for a physical therapist in your home neighborhood or on the route between work and home so that you can visit them regularly without making your life more difficult.

-There are many physical therapist offices in every town, even small ones, and you have a right to see someone who is available where you need to be.
+There are many physical therapist offices in every town, even small ones.
+Some physical therapist offices have multiple locations to meet this very need.
+We here at Dynamic have offices located in Covington, Slidell, and even on the Westbank of New Orleans in Marrero.
+You have a right to see someone who is available where you need to be.